Skip to footer content

 In the dynamic and ever-progressing realm of web development, the demand for converting HTML to PDF emerges with remarkable frequency.
 This necessity spans a spectrum of applications, ranging from the creation of detailed reports and invoices to the essential task of preserving web content in a readily printable format.
 The seamless conversion of HTML pages to PDF within a Node.js environment stands as a pivotal requirement for developers navigating the intricacies of modern web applications.

-In this article we will discuss HTML to PDF Node.js Without Puppeteer.
-However, Puppeteer runs headless, headless browser and within this landscape of possibilities, developers now have access to a diverse array of alternative libraries.
+This article will discuss HTML to PDF conversion in Node.js without Puppeteer.
+While Puppeteer runs headless, a headless browser, developers now have access to a diverse array of alternative libraries.
 Among these, the IronPDF for Node.js library emerges as a standout option—an exceptionally potent tool designed explicitly for executing PDF-related operations within the Node.js (JavaScript) ecosystem.

-1. How to convert HTML To PDF NodeJS Without Puppeteer
+1. How to Convert HTML To PDF in Node.js Without Puppeteer

-1. Install the PDF Library to convert HTML To PDF NodeJS Without Puppeteer
+1. Install the PDF Library to convert HTML to PDF in Node.js without Puppeteer.

-3. Create PDF file from URL using PdfDocument.fromUrl method.
+3. Create a PDF file from a URL using the PdfDocument.fromUrl method.

-4. Render HTML String to PDF using PdfDocument.fromHtml method.
+4. Render an HTML String to PDF using the PdfDocument.fromHtml method.

-5. Save the Created PDF files using saveAs method.
+5. Save the created PDF files using the saveAs method.

 2. Introducing IronPDF